1. Home

 How can a custom command be run in cmsh?

-external to cmsh
+External to cmsh

-If the custom command is an executable from the main operating system shell (bash usually), you can just run it with a “!”.
-For example, suppose there is a hypothetical bash script called “listusernamesfromexcel”, which when it is run provides a daily listing of new users to be added to the cluster.
+For example, suppose there is a hypothetical bash script called “listusernamesfromexcel”.
+When this script is run, it provides a daily listing of new users to be added to the cluster.
 The script could handily be accessed in cmsh with an “!” prefix:

-[bright52->user]% !listusernamesfromexcel
+% !listusernamesfromexcel

 The “!” runs the command it prefixes in a subshell. (“!” on its own opens up the subshell).

-[bright52->user]% !lunfe
+% !lunfe

-• If the “!” character is inconvenient too, the (external) script can be aliased in cmsh.
+If the “!” character is inconvenient, the (external) script can also be aliased in cmsh.
+The current way to do this is to create a <command>.cmsh file with the contents of the file being the command.

-[bright52->user]% lunfe
+% lunfe

-bright52->user]% alias dum device use master
+% alias dum device use master

-It can be made permanent by adding it to ~/.cm/cmsh/.cmshrc.
+This alias can be made permanent by adding it to ~/.cm/cmsh/.cmshrc.

 The .cmshrc dotfiles can be in these paths, with priority order as follows (ie: shortest path first):